What is Financial Accounting

 For a lossmaking business, the profit and loss account is the most important of all statements, since it gives important insight into how the business can improve its operations and reduce expenses.

-For example, the owner of Razor Bakery wants to know why the business made a loss this quarter – to do this, she takes a look at her business’s Income Statement and realizes that the COGS line metric is too high.
+For example, the owner of a Bakery wants to know why her business made a loss this quarter – to do this, she takes a look at her business’s Income Statement and realizes that her cost of production is too high (COGS).

-By cutting down on these costs – maybe by switching to the most cost-efficient ovens, or cheaper alternatives for flour, Razor Bakery will be a profit-making business once again!
+By cutting down on these costs – maybe by switching to the most cost-efficient ovens, or cheaper alternatives for flour, the Bakery will be a profit-making business once again!

 • Balance Sheet